 Though a work in progress, the farm is already a destination for visitors to the area.
 Tours of the entire operation - from the grounds to the greenhouse to its processing facility - are gladly given to those curious about Camellia sinensis and interested in learning more about the successes of the Table Rock Tea Company.
 (Plans are in the works to open a cafe, too.
 Volunteers are welcome to lend a helping hand, and there's even a scenic camping area on the grounds for people who wish to soak up the mountain views and experience life on a tea farm.

-Of course, a stop at the Table Rock Tea Farm isn't complete without sampling their freshly brewed tea or picking up a supply to take home.
-Their teas are only available for purchase at the farm or online at tablerocktea.com.
+Of course, a stop at the Table Rock Tea Company isn't complete without sampling their freshly brewed tea or picking up a supply to take home.
+Their teas are only available for purchase at the farm or through their website.

 "We are growing teas with their own distinct flavors," Steve said.
 "Because tea takes on the special qualities of its environment, our teas are unique.
 We are producing handcrafted, artisan oolong, green and black teas and doing it right here in South Carolina.
 And, we don't plan to do things small.
 It's our goal that, one day, the Upstate will be known as ‘Tea Country.'"

 Table Rock Tea Company is one of two tea farms in South Carolina.
 The other, Charleston Tea Garden on Wadmalaw Island, is the largest tea farm in the United States with some 150,000 plants on 127 acres.